Keys to a Healthy Summer

 Although we’re not in a rush to say goodbye to summer yet, it’s important to prepare for children to return to school.
 As a preventative health tool, Judson Center Health encourages families to bring their kids in for well-child visits.

 “Well-child visits are the equivalent of the adult annual physical,” explains Haberkorn.
 “It is a complete physical exam that addresses the whole person and every part of their health.
-We review the child’s vaccine records and make sure the family has the resources needed to be up-to-date and track their developmental milestones.
+We review the child’s vaccine records and ensure the family has the resources to be up-to-date and track their developmental milestones.
 We also have conversations appropriate to the child’s age about any sensitive physical or behavioral health issues.
 If a child needs further evaluation, we make referrals and ensure the family gets what they need to thrive.
 For example, if an autism diagnosis is suspected or a child needs dental help, we can refer for those services.
 We touch on it all.”